-Base Date: December 31, 2023 Items for improvement Corrective action plan Scheduled time to complete the improvement I. Zi Fa- Qu 202 req NT wh cording to the Letters Jin-Guan-Zhen-Quan- No.11103610071, Jin-Guan-Zhen-Quan- Zi No.1110361007, and Jin-Guan-Zheng- an-Zi No. 11103610072 dated February 24, 23, the Financial Supervisory Commission juested a rectification and imposed a fine of \$720,000 for the following deficiencies, ile ordering the person liable, Tsai 00 to be spended from the business for three months. e deficiencies are summarized as follows: Accepting the commissioned trading with unspecified price over the phone from non- specific natural person customers.
+Securities Co., Ltd. Base Date: December 3 31 2023 Items for improvement Corrective action plan Scheduled time to complete the improvement I. According to the Letters Jin-Guan-Zhen-Quan-Zi No.11103610071, Jin-Guan-Zhen-Quan-Fa-Zi No.1110361007, and Jin-Guan-Zheng-Quan-Zi No. 11103610072 dated February 24, 2023, the Financial Supervisory Commission requested a rectification and imposed a fine of NT\$720,000 for the following deficiencies, while ordering the person liable, Tsai oo to be suspended from the business for three months.
+The deficiencies are summarized as follows: Accepting the commissioned trading with unspecified price over the phone from nonspecific natural person customers.
 Accepting commissioned trading by customers in the form of electronic transactions other than regulated by law, and recording false phone conversations. training, issuing guidelines and signing declarations, and strengthening and continuous supervision. already completed.
 Improvement already completed.
-3. When a director appoints another director to attend a meeting of the board of directors as a proxy, the full authorization is given for the extraordinary motions.
-Failure to explain the conflict of interest of the proposals in board meetings and the corporation represented by the directors, and failure to record such in the meeting minutes.
-Any matters involving the offering, issuance or private placement of securities with equity nature, or the directors' own conflict of interests, are submitted to the Board of Directors for resolution without the approval of the Audit Committee.
-3. (1) The corporate governance unit amended the contents of the "proxy form" of the Board of Directors; in the future, when a director appoints another director to attend the board meeting on his/her behalf, the director shall be deemed as having waived his/her rights for voting on the "Extraordinary Motions".
-(2)(3) The amendments to the proposal form and the approval process of the Board of Directors were approved by the Company on September 26, 2022.
-The new version of the Board of Directors' proposal form and approval process are added with the control mechanism including self-review of the proposal unit, and review of the Compliance/Legal Department and the corporate governance unit. already completed.
-4. The customer's geographical risk assessment item and customer's occupational risk assessment item on the prescribed AML/CFT Risk Assessment Form did not comply with the relevant anti-money laundering laws and regulations promulgated by the Financial Supervisory Commission.
-4. (1) The country risk maintenance operating procedures have been incorporated into the "AML / CFT Operating Procedures," and the updates of seven lists of channels was reported during the meeting of the AML/CFT team .
+3. (1) When a director appoints another director to attend a meeting of the board of directors as a proxy, the full authorization is given for the extraordinary motions.
+(2) Failure to explain the conflict of interest of the proposals in board meetings and the corporation represented by the directors, and failure to record such in the meeting minutes.
+(3) Any matters involving the offering, issuance or private placement of securities with equity nature, or the directors' own conflict of interests, are submitted to the Board of Directors for resolution without the approval of the Audit Committee. already completed.
+1. (1) The country risk maintenance operating procedures have been incorporated into the "AML / CFT Operating Procedures," and the updates of seven lists of channels was reported during the meeting of the AML/CFT team.
 The responsible unit will review and maintain the list in a timely manner.
-(2) Revised "AML/CFT Risk Assessment Form" is added with the check for high-risk countries and occupations already completed. П. No Exe req imj off Co Bra and tran non aut ording to the Tai-Zheng-Fu-Zi Letter 1120501747 issued by the Taiwan Stock change on June 7, 2023, the Stock Exchange juested the Company's attention to provement and imposed a warning to the enders for the following deficiencies: mmissioned salesperson, Chen $\circ\circ$ of Miaoli anch, failed to verify customers' information d identity when commissioning for trading, d failed to notify customers after the nsaction was completed when acting for a n-specific natural person customer in an thorized commission to determine the price d timing of placing order.
-The manager Hsu , shall be held jointly liable for failing to of sales personnel.2.
-Updated the control approach for the tiered responsibility of daily commissioned trading. already completed.
+(2) Revised "AML/CFT Risk Assessment Form" is added with the check for high-risk countries and occupations already completed. П. According to the Tai-Zheng-Fu-Zi Letter No.1120501747 issued by the Taiwan Stock Exchange on June 7, 2023, the Stock Exchange requested the Company's attention to improvement and imposed a warning to the offenders for the following deficiencies: Commissioned salesperson, Chen oo of Miaoli Branch, failed to verify customers' information and identity when commissioning for trading, and failed to notify customers after the transaction was completed when acting for a non-specific natural person customer in an authorized commission to determine the price and timing of placing order.
+The manager Hsu oo, shall be held jointly liable for failing to of sales personnel.
+2. Updated the control approach for the tiered responsibility of daily commissioned trading. already completed.